punktDe/archivist/Readme.md

 are best explained by example.
 These examples are taken from ``Configuration/Testing/Settings.yaml`` and are thus automatically tested.

-## Example Configurations
+### Simple Example

+Configuration for the nodeType 'PunktDe.Archivist.TriggerNode'.
+The sorting is triggered if a node of this type is created or if a property on this node is changed.
+This node is than available as 'node' in the other parts of the configuration

 PunktDe:
   Archivist:
     sortingInstructions:

-          # Simple Example
-          #
-          # Configuration for the nodeType 'PunktDe.Archivist.TriggerNode'.
-The sorting is triggered if a
-          # node of this type is created or if a property on this node is changed.
-This node is than
-          # available as 'node' in the other parts of the configuration
       'PunktDe.Archivist.TriggerNode':

         # The query selecting the root node of the automatically created hierarchy
         hierarchyRoot: "${q(site).find('[instanceof Neos.ContentRepository.Testing:Page]').get(0)}"

         # Optional: The sorting of the nodes inside the target hierarchy.
 Can be the name of a property
         # or an eel expression like seen below
         sorting: title

         # In the context is evaluated first.
 You can define variables here which you can use in
         # the remaining configuration
         context:
           publishDate: "${node.properties.date}"

+        # Definition of the auto-generated hierarchy
+        hierarchy:
+          -
+            # The type of the hierarchy-node
+            type: 'PunktDe.Archivist.HierarchyNode'

+            # Properties of the new created node.
+            properties:
+              name: "${Date.year(publishDate)}"
+              title: "${Date.year(publishDate)}"

+            # The property which is identical throughout all nodes of this level
+            identity: title

+            # An eel query that describes the sorting condition
+            sorting: "${q(a).property('title') < q(b).property('title')}"
+          -
+            type: 'PunktDe.Archivist.HierarchyNode'
+            properties:
+              name: "${Date.month(publishDate)}"
+              title: "${Date.month(publishDate)}"
+            identity: title

+            # Simple sorting on a property
+            sorting: title

+### Example with a triggering content node

+A content node triggers the move of its parent document node.
+For example, if you have a title node which should be considered to move the page.

+    PunktDe:
+      Archivist:
+        sortingInstructions:
+          'PunktDe.Archivist.TriggerContentNode':

+            # The query selecting the root node of the automatically created hierarchy
+            hierarchyRoot: "${q(site).find('[instanceof Neos.ContentRepository.Testing:Page]').get(0)}"

+            # Optional: The node to be moved, described by an Eel query.
+            # This defaults to the triggering node if not set.
+The triggering node is available as "node".
+            # If the affected node is not found by the operation is skipped.
+            # This can for example be used if a change in a content node should move its parent document node
+            #
+            affectedNode: "${q(node).parent('[instanceof Neos.ContentRepository.Testing:Document]').get(0)}"

             # Definition of the auto-generated hierarchy
             hierarchy: